OperaGraecaAdnotata/OGA/README.md

 ## Citation

-If you use OGA or material within this repository, please cite it so:
+If you use OGA or material within this repository, please cite it so (the article refers to an erlier version of OGA (v0.1.0), and therefore refer to the documentation in this repository and Zenodo for up-to-date documentation):

 ```
 Giuseppe G. A. Celano.
 Opera Graeca Adnotata: Building a 34M+ Token Multilayer Corpus for Ancient Greek. arXiv https://arxiv.org/abs/2404.00739.